There are actions that might achieve small reductions while maintaining or increasing profitability, but results will vary from farm to farm.

 -

-Reducing the use of nitrogen-based fertiliser is a measurable way of reducing the amount of nitrogen available in the soil to be transformed into nitrous oxide.
+Reducing the use of nitrogen fertiliser is a measurable way of reducing the amount of nitrogen available in the soil to be transformed into nitrous oxide.

 -